 When you think of an armadillo you probably don't think about a pet but they have a following all their own.
 A few different kinds of armadillos are kept as pets around the country and each has their own unique characteristics.

-What Kinds of Armadillos Are Kept as Pets?
+Kinds of Armadillos That Are Kept as Pets

 The most commonly seen type of pet armadillo is the three-banded armadillo.
 There are both Brazilian and southern types of three-banded armadillos.
 The southern variety of this armadillo was once thought to be extinct due to habitat destruction and the pet trade.